Testing Correlation in Graphs by Counting Bounded Degree Motifs: Introduction

 Let $\maP_0$ and $\maP_1$ denote the probability measures for $(G_1,G_2)$ under $\maH_0$ and $\maH_1$, respectively.
 We say a test statistic $\maT(G_1,G_2)$ with a threshold $\tau$ succeeds in detection, if the sum of Type I and Type II errors is bounded by $0.05$ as $n\to \infty$:

+In fact, the detection threshold can be improved from $0.05$ to any prescribed positive constant; see Remark~\ref{rmk:005} for details.
 It is well-known that the minimal value of the sum of Type I and Type II errors between $\maP_0$ and $\maP_1$ is achieved by the likelihood ratio test (see, e.g., \cite[Theorem 13.1.1]{lehmann2005testing}).
 However, the likelihood ratio test requires the evaluation over the space of latent permutations incurring a computational cost of $n!$.
 In order to design scalable tests, one must instead exploit informative graph properties that can be computed efficiently while still being identifiable for the underlying models.
 One common and significant methodology is to look at the graphs from a motif perspective, identifying the characteristic and recurrent connection patterns.
-Indeed, several previous works have adopted motif counting for correlation analysis and network analysis.
-For example, method-of-moments estimators based on empirical subgraph counts give consistent procedures and asymptotic theory for `graph-moment' statistics~\citep{bickel2011method}.
-In a similar spirit, subgraph-based two-sample and distributional-equivalence tests have been developed and validated on real networks~\citep{ghoshdastidar2020two}.
-For correlation detection between two graphs, \cite{barak2019nearly} analyze counts of balanced graphs (denser than any of their subgraphs), whereas \cite{mao2024testing} use tree counts to obtain detection guarantees.
+For correlation detection between two graphs, \cite{barak2019nearly} analyzed counts of balanced graphs (denser than any of their subgraphs), whereas \cite{mao2024testing} used tree counts to obtain detection guarantees.
 Both approaches aggregate over large motif families, reflecting that usable correlation signal accumulates with the family size.

-Despite their theoretical appeal, balanced graphs or tree structures are rarely occur in many real-world settings such as social networks.
-A line of research instead focuses on counting other types of motifs, including triads~\citep{schank2005finding}, cliques~\citep{finocchi2015clique}, stars~\citep{gonen2011counting}, and subtrees~\citep{li2018mtmo}.
+Despite their theoretical appeal, balanced graphs or tree structures rarely occur in real-world settings such as social networks.
+A line of research instead focuses on counting other types of motifs.
 However, relying on a single class of motifs often yields weak signals and can significantly limit performance.
 Thus, the central challenge is to design test statistics that are not only powerful and computationally efficient, but also flexible to capture the structural characteristics of real networks.